Configuring Study For ePRO and eDiaries

 ediary1menu

 To create an eDiary/ePRO form, add a new configuration and fill out the form.
-Here's an example of a diary form that the Participant needs to complete every morning at a specific time, starting at the Day 1 visit, and they have 1 day to complete it each time the form is deployed.
-After 90 days the diary will stop running (per subject based on their respective Day 1 visit date).
+Below is an example of some things that the Participant needs to complete every morning at a specific time, starting at some date entered on the Registration form.
+The Participant will then have 23 hours to complete it each time the form is deployed.
+After 60 days the diary will stop running.

 Definition of Terms in the Diary Configuration

-• Expiration in Days - The total overall duration in which the diary should run.
+• Expiration in Days - The total overall duration in which the diary should run from the time it starts for a given Participant

 • Time Unit - The value set for the Frequency and Completion window will be based on the time unit set here.
 Example: "5" for the completion window will mean 5 days if the time unit is set to days.

-• Forms to deploy - Check which form(s) apply to the diary deployment configuration.
+• Forms to deploy - Select which form(s) apply to the diary deployment time points.

-• eDiary Type - The type of diary that's needed is described in the following parts of this article.
+• eDiary Type - The type of diary that is needed.
+These are described in the next section of this article.

-• Frequency - How often the form should be deployed based on the time unit.
+• Frequency (Interval type diary only) - How often the form should be deployed based on the time unit?
 If the time unit is set to hours, a frequency of "3" would mean the form is getting deployed every 3 hours.

 • Maximum Forms - How many forms can the Participant enter as a maximum.
-This will determine if the diary should turn off prior to the expiration days that were defined.
+This will determine if the diary should be turned off before the expiration days that were defined.

-• Do not send notifications - This prevents the system from sending notifications each time a form is deployed.
+• Do not send notifications - This prevents the system from sending notifications for that particular diary

 At a Defined Interval

-Forms that need to be collected on a regular recurring interval.
+Interval diaries deploy forms that need to be collected on a regular recurring interval.
 For example, every 1 day, every 7 days, or to make a form always available.
+The day that the schedule starts is dependent on the trigger form and the date defined within that form.
+The day the diary stops is also based on a date defined in the trigger form, or else the maximum forms or diary expiration.

 Notifications